ssc-spc-ccoe-cei/aws-guardrails-cac-solution/DEPLOYMENT.md

 - Rules are parameterized with evidence file paths (S3 URIs to attestation documents, policy files, etc.) and organization-specific settings.
 - The Conformance Pack is deployed organization-wide, evaluating compliance in every member account.

-### 6. Audit Manager (Part 5)
+### 6. Config Aggregator + Evidence Collection (Part 5+)

-Finally, an `AuditAccountAuditManager` StackSet deploys Audit Manager resources (custom frameworks, assessments) into the Audit account, wiring up the Config rule results as automated evidence sources.
+After the conformance pack is in place, a `ConfigAggregator` nested stack provisions the org-wide AWS Config Aggregator in the Audit account, and the `EvidenceCollectionComponents` StackSet deploys the daily `aws_compile_audit_report` Lambda.
+That Lambda queries the aggregator directly for guardrail rule compliance and writes the daily CSV to the evidence bucket.
+(AWS Audit Manager has been deprecated by AWS and is no longer part of the solution.)

 ## How Guardrail Lambda Permissions Are Set Up